charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ---

-#### I.7.g) Conclusion
+#### I.8.g) Conclusion

-Clprolf provides the first model where method-level SRP and class-level SRP coexist without contradiction.
+Clprolf provides a model where method-level SRP and class-level SRP coexist without contradiction.
-By defining clear natures for classes and separating business, technical, data, and structural roles, Clprolf eliminates the typical ambiguities of traditional OOP and allows developers to reason cleanly about responsibilities and evolution.
+By defining clear natures for classes and separating business, technical, data, and structural roles, Clprolf reduces the typical ambiguities of traditional OOP and allows developers to reason cleanly about responsibilities and evolution.

 ---

-### I.8) Clprolf Language and Framework — GitHub Repository
+### I.9) Clprolf Language and Framework — GitHub Repository

 A dedicated **GitHub repository** has been created for Clprolf.
 The project is **open source** and distributed under the **MIT license**.

-### I.9) Clprolf — A Designer of Design
+### I.10) Clprolf — A Language for Structured Design

 Clprolf was not created to *enforce* design principles, but to make good design emerge by itself.
 It works the same way **Bison** builds parsers without requiring you to think about grammar theory — Clprolf helps you design without realizing you are doing so.

 Traditional principles such as the **Single Responsibility Principle (SRP)** or the **SOLID** guidelines describe *what* a good design should look like, but not *how* to achieve it.
-They are abstract goals — useful, but mostly negative in nature: they tell you what **not** to do, without showing how to design meaningfully.
+They describe desirable outcomes, but leave the structural path to the developer.

 Clprolf brings the *how* directly into the language.
 By simply choosing a role — `agent`, `worker_agent`, `model`, or `information` — you already make a design decision.